 Opportunities NB (ONB) has identified financial services and financial technology as a priority sector to pursue for economic growth.
 Financial Services is an employment-intensive sector: it is estimated that every 500 additional jobs in this sector will boost provincial GDP by $30 million and Government of New Brunswick tax revenue by $3 million.

-Last spring, ONB and TD announced the creation of a new business services centre in Moncton that will create up to 575 customer service jobs.
+In spring 2017, ONB and TD announced the creation of a new business services centre in Moncton that will create up to 575 customer service jobs.

 Building on that foundation, TD will create a new Finance Operations centre in Greater Moncton that will create up to 440 high-skill finance jobs over seven years, with investment from ONB.
 With the new business services and Finance Operations centres, TD is creating a total of more than 1,000 jobs in New Brunswick.